AY2425S2-CS2103T-T13-1/tp/docs/UserGuide.md

    * `find John Doe` : Finds clients whose names match 'John' or 'Doe' and shows their name and phone number in the Client List.
 The Output Box will show the number of clients found by the application.

-   * `view monday` : Displays the sessions the personal trainer has with the clients on that day.
+   * `view monday` : Displays the schedules the personal trainer has with the clients on that day.

-   * `view 17/2/25` : Displays the sessions the personal trainer has with the clients on that day.
+   * `view 17/2/25` : Displays the schedules the personal trainer has with the clients on that day.

    * `edit 1 p/81234567 rs/Tue 1600 1800 g/Do 10 pull ups` : Edits the details of the 1st client shown in the current list.